-If you’re curious whether you have COVID-19, you might think that you can walk into a clinic, get tested and receive a binary yes/no answer.
+If you’re curious whether you have COVID-19, you might think that you can walk into a health care clinic, get tested and receive a binary yes/no answer.
 If the test used is perfect, it will always return “yes” if you have the disease and “no” if you don’t.
-But unfortunately, disease tests, including for COVID-19, aren’t perfect.
+But unfortunately, disease testing isn’t perfect.

 Tests can fail by returning “yes” when you don’t have the disease (a false positive) and by returning “no” when in fact you do (a false negative).
 To make matters worse, the probability of these two errors might be different.
 As a result, you cannot conclude with certainty that your test has revealed your true condition.
 Given a positive test result, the best that can be done is to compute a probability that you have the disease.
 And perhaps unintuitively, this probability depends on the prevalence of the disease in your population.

-This post shows two things: first, how a disease’s prevalence can be estimated using an imperfect test; and second, how the aforementioned probability depends on the prevalence.
+This post shows two things: first, how a disease’s prevalence can be estimated using imperfect disease testing; and second, how the aforementioned probability depends on the prevalence.
 Some knowledge of conditional probability will make the following easier to follow.

 1. Characterizing a Disease Test